 Our program has three primary elements:

-- All-school service days: Three times a year, our students, faculty, and staff spend a full day volunteering around Seattle with partner organizations.
+- All-school service days: Twice a year, our students, faculty, and staff spend a full day volunteering around Seattle with partner organizations.

 - Graduation requirement: Upper School students need to complete twenty hours of approved community service each year.
-They receive three credit hours for each all-school service day they attend, and a tenth hour of credit for attending all three days.
-Remaining hours are earned independently.
+They receive credit hours for a portion of each all-school service day they attend, and remaining hours are earned independently working for approved organizations providing direct service to our local community.

 - Students of Service Club: Members organize frequent service events where students can explore a variety of experiences, have fun with peers, and earn service hours.